IIT JEE 2024 Preparation Strategy, Study Plan, Online Coaching

 IIT JEE 2024 Preparation [Table of contents]

-- Choose the books and material you require for JEE preparation.
+- Get the books and material required for JEE preparation.

-- Focus on understanding concepts and applying them to problems.
+- Focus on understanding concepts and applying them on problems.

 IIT JEE 2024 Study Plan and Preparation Strategy

-- It is important that your basics of almost all the topics are clear and that you can tackle easy or moderate level problems in those topics, because sometimes easier questions may come from the topics which you didn’t prepare that well.
+- Study the basics of all subjects.
+It is important that your basics of almost all the topics are clear and that you can tackle easy or moderate level problems in those topics, because sometimes easier questions may come from the topics which you didn’t prepare that well.

-- Understand concepts well and practice problems.
-You need consistent practice to improve speed and accuracy.
+- Understand concepts well and practice problems to improve speed and accuracy.
 Objective questions (MCQs) test your concept thoroughly.
 If you know that you are not very familiar with the concepts involved in the problem, don’t attempt it, rather study the concept first and then attempt the problem.

-- Appear for mock tests, and assess yourself regularly.
+- Give mock tests and assess yourself regularly.
 Take a look at each test and analyse if there’s anything you can do to improve your score.
 The purpose of the periodic tests in coaching is to make you realise your mistakes and not to repeat them in the succeeding tests.
-"Count the marks you lose due to silly mistakes, conceptual error, wrong interpretation of any question and other mistakes.
+"Count the marks you lose due to silly mistakes, conceptual errors, wrong interpretation of any question and other mistakes.
 After every test, compare it with the previous one.
 This will not only reduce your chance of committing a mistake but also it will motivate you as marks will increase." - Apoorv Agrawal (IIT Indore).

-- Make your own notes.
+- Make short notes for JEE.
 Making notes is one of the best assets in JEE preparation.
 It’s easy and convenient to revise handmade notes in your own style and format, rather than revising from thick books and coaching modules.
 Make a separate notebook for remembering formulas in all three subjects.

-- It's very important to go through your class notes each day after class.
+- Go through your class notes each day after the class (if taking coaching).
 Things are fresh then and when you revise that time only, the whole scenario starts becoming clear.
 It's also directly related to your understanding in the class the next day.